-The Davis Technical College (DTC) course designed for high school students that leads to certification as a nurse assistant (CNA).
-This course is highly recommended for those interested in any health care career and will provide a CNA certificate to those who pass the state exams at the end of the trimester.
+The Davis Technical College (DTC) offers a program designed for high school students that leads to certification as a certified nurse assistant (CNA).
+This course is highly recommended for those interested in any health care careers and will provide a CNA certificate to those who pass the state exam at the end of the trimester.
 This is a one trimester course but will be blocked for two class periods back to back.
 Students must be Juniors or Seniors and at least 16 years old when this course begins.
-Students must pre-register at Davis Tech prior to the beginning of the trimester.
-Information on pre-registration is available in the high school Counseling Center.
-The course also includes clinical hours in a long-term care facility.
-To attend clinicals at affiliated facilities, students will need the following vaccinations: Hepatitis B series, Seasonal Influenza, COVID-19, and TB test.

-Pathway: TS-Nursing
+By DTC mandate, only Seniors can take the class during 1st trimester.
+Juniors and Seniors can take the class 2nd or 3rd trimesters.
+Students will learn medical terminology, and basic knowledge and skills to use in a healthcare setting.
+This course also includes clinical hours in a long-term care facility.

-Credit: CTE and DTC, 3 College Credit Hours (90 classroom
+Pathway: TS-Nursing Credit: CTE and DTC